uchid/boilerplate-vue-full/README.md

 In this project, for handling vuex with TypeScript environment safely and more easily to use, utilize StoreOptions & [vuex-class](https://github.com/ktsn/vuex-class)).
 Mainly, developed based on [this web articles](https://codeburst.io/vuex-and-typescript-3427ba78cfa8), [vuex-class document](https://github.com/ktsn/vuex-class).

+## 【recommend】 Config prettier & linter auto fix/check on timing you want

+Set your editor(ex. vscode, sublime, vim, etc.) cofiguration to format(prettier) & check(eslint) syntax on save file if needed.
+Or exec it(or `eslint --fix` ?) on git commit with githook.